sreeramsunkara/TAS-Workshop-CAH/README.md

 - This self-paced workshop includes presentations, videos, demos and most of all, hands-on labs.
 - The labs are interdependent and must be executed in order.
 - The lab environments will only be available during the ~5hrs (a limited window of time) dedicated for the joint start and self-paced completion of the workshop.
-- Please use the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/1pV7kOcfzq_bHbXP0pa79NtPMpY3zVHSAZ8HpHaHyrKI/edit?usp=sharing) to claim a UserID for this workshop.
-For example, Ralph Meira is user1.
+- Please use the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/1IRY5QVNfI5fkrqmpbwCagM5kffEysAnsXoYI68mdlKo/edit?usp=sharing) to claim a UserID for this workshop.
+For example, Sreeram Sunkara is user1.
-- Update the same [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/1pV7kOcfzq_bHbXP0pa79NtPMpY3zVHSAZ8HpHaHyrKI/edit?usp=sharing)  as you progress through the Labs, by placing an "X" in the appropriate column.
+- Update the same [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/1IRY5QVNfI5fkrqmpbwCagM5kffEysAnsXoYI68mdlKo/edit?usp=sharing)  as you progress through the Labs, by placing an "X" in the appropriate column.
 - Each workshop participant will be assigned a Ubuntu VM previously set up for the execution of hands-on Labs.
 Your Laptop or Desktop will only be used for two purposes:
      - SSH'ing or PuTTY'ing into the Ubuntu VM
      - Browsing web pages
 - When carrying out hands-on labs, you will be asked to cut-&-paste the commands shown `in boxes like this one` from this GitHub page to your Ubuntu VM Terminal Window.
 However, when issuing commands, please make sure to alter the UserID to match the one you have claimed, e.g.:
-  - `ssh -i fuse.pem ubuntu@user3.pks4u.com` is for `user3`
+  - `ssh -i cah.pem ubuntu@user3.pks4u.com` is for `user3`
-  - `ssh -i fuse.pem ubuntu@user15.pks4u.com` is for `user15`
+  - `ssh -i cah.pem ubuntu@user15.pks4u.com` is for `user15`
-- In order to simplify the cut-&-paste-&-replace steps described above, once you are operating on your Ubuntu VM Terminal, we will define environment variables that will hold your specific login name as claimed in the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/1pV7kOcfzq_bHbXP0pa79NtPMpY3zVHSAZ8HpHaHyrKI/edit?usp=sharing).
+- In order to simplify the cut-&-paste-&-replace steps described above, once you are operating on your Ubuntu VM Terminal, we will define environment variables that will hold your specific login name as claimed in the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/1IRY5QVNfI5fkrqmpbwCagM5kffEysAnsXoYI68mdlKo/edit?usp=sharing).
 In this way, the cut-&-paste steps will not require you to edit the command line before pressing `return`.
 - As you work through the labs, please make every **effort to not just cut-&-paste-&-execute the labs without actually asking yourself a few questions**:
    - Why am I being asked to cut-&-paste-&-execute these commands?
    - What do I think these commands will do (before actually running them)?